 What We Fund

 We make grants to people and organizations we know, who are either working with us or in a closely related field.
-Our work revolves around four areas:
+Our work revolves around five areas:

 - Learning & Webmaking: Tools, curricula and communities that teach kids, journalists, filmmakers — everyone — how to help make the Web.